zevdvlpr/nowiknow/graphql/README.md

 # 📊 GraphQL

-## 🚀 Visão Geral
+## 🚀 Overview

-No curso e abortado  alguns assuntos como: Pra quem serve o GraphQL, como ele funciona, etc!
-E também é criada uma API GraphQL do zero com Apollo Server, MongoDB e Mongoose.
+In the course and aborted some subjects as: Who is the GraphQL for, how it works, etc!
+A GraphQL API is also created from scratch with Apollo Server, MongoDB and Mongoose.

-## 📎 Referências
+## 📎 References

 -  [Playlist do GraphQL para iniciantes](https://www.youtube.com/watch?v=7RoHxSGVAdU&list=PLPXWI3llyMiK9uw7tfljM2hnQl2qu6CeT&ab_channel=MateusSilva)

-## 🌟 Créditos
+## 🌟 Credits

 [Mateus Silva](https://www.instagram.com/imateus.silva)